Dos Palmas Spring: Romero Expedition

+Smith Survey

+In September 1857, as part of petitioning the John Butterfield mail route to pass from Yuma to San Bernardino, instead of Los Angeles or San Diego, a public petition was presented to the board of Supervisors asking that a road be surveyed from San Bernardino to the frontier of the Colorado Desert into Yuma.
+Dr. Isaac W. Smith from San Gorgonio Pass was elected to lead the survey; Smith previously had retraced General Flores' route 7 years earlier when Smith immigrated into California via the Yuma Crossing.
+This expedition was named the "Smith Survey".

+In Summer 1858, Warren Hall, the Southern California Division Superintendent, organized a working party to set up water points and sink wells, and to build stage stations along the trail.
+Efforts were abandoned after finding it impossible to develop water stops over the one hundred miles of wagon road between Dos Palmas and Yuma, through the arid Algodones Dunes.
+The Butterfield Overland Mail was not awarded to San Bernardino.

+Stagecoach Stop

-From 1862, it became a camp and watering stop for gold seekers and other travelers along the Bradshaw Trail between San Bernardino and the gold mining boomtown of La Paz, Arizona and later to nearby Ehrenberg that replaced it.
+From 1862, Dos Palmas became a camp and watering stop for gold prospectors and other travelers along the Bradshaw Trail between San Bernardino and the gold mining boomtown of La Paz, Arizona and later to nearby Ehrenberg that replaced it.
 A stage stop called Dos Palmas was established there for the Bradshaw and Yuma roads.
 This spring and stage station was the site of the murder of Herman Ehrenberg on October 9, 1866.

 For a short time in May – June, 1877, there was a post office at that location.

-Dos Palmas Preserve
+Preservation area

 The Dos Palmas Spring is now part of the Dos Palmas Preserve a 14,000-acre preserve created to protect important biological resources.
 The oasis with its hundreds of desert fan palms and pools fed by artesian springs and seepage from the nearby Coachella Canal form a wetland that offers shelter from the hot, dry Colorado Desert to a variety of both threatened or endangered and more common animal species.
 These include the endangered Yuma Rail, the Desert Pupfish and the Orocopia Sage.